draganm/l5db/rfc/0002-database_blocks.md

 Most of databases have fixed sized data blocks.
 Usually size of 4kb is chosen for a block, since that coincides with the memory page size.
 In our case we will be needing smaller blocks, so that we can support storing very small chunks of data (e.g. 32 bytes ethereum transaction hash).

+# References

+[1] Kenneth C. Knowlton.
+A fast storage allocator.
+Communications of the ACM, 8(10):623–624, 1965.